goss-org/goss/README.md

 * interface - add new network interface
 * http - add new network http url
 * goss - add new goss file, it will be imported from this one
+* matching - test for matches in supplied content

 ## Supported output formats
 * rspecish **(default)** - Similar to rspec output